 The theming all came together even better than I’d hoped for and I received many compliments that it was the cutest party yet!
 I did love how it incorporated Christmas for a December birthday baby without being too much Christmas too!

 Wanting to plan your own Hawaiian Christmas / Lilo and Stitch / Christmas in July party?
-Here’s where I found everything featured in our event:
+Here’s where I found all the Hawaiian Christmas decorations featured in our event:

 - Invites: Aqua Love Designs